alexk99/the_router/conf_options.md

 ## Startup commands

-Startup commands are the commands that are used to initilize router's susbystem or properties that can't be modified once the router have started.
-This commands can only be used in the startup section of the configuration file and can't be used by rcli interface.
+Startup commands are the commands that are used to initilize TheRouter's susbystem and properties that can't be modified once TheRouter have started.
+This commands can only be used in the startup section of the configuration file and can't be used by the rcli interface.

  * port